Remote Work Tips During COVID-19

 Map Out Your Day

 The hardest transition for me from the office to remote work is how quiet the day can feel.
-With no co-workers nearby to turn to ask a question, it can feel like you are less productive.
-That’s not the case though.
-Because you have fewer distractions, you can actually get more work done.
-However, you have to keep yourself on track.
+With no actual co-workers nearby (besides your children and spouse or partner), it can feel like you are less productive.
+However, because you might have fewer distractions than the office, you can actually get more work done.
+It is important to keep yourself on track.
 Creating a schedule for your day and the week ahead can keep you focused.
-Organize your schedule into 30-minute increments and then add tasks to each increment to stay on track and have a visual of how much you’ve accomplished.
+Organize your schedule into 30-minute increments and add tasks to each increment to stay on track.
+At the end of the day, you’ll have a visual of how much you’ve accomplished.

 Learn more about how we create the best customer experiences with Zendesk here.